adehikmatfr/go-pprof/README.md

 - listweb [func name] = show code program on the web using web ui -> go tool pprof -http=:8080 http://localhost:3333/debug/pprof/profile using file -> go tool pprof -http=:8080 pprof.main.exe.samples.cpu.024.pb.gz

-By default, the pprof server will run on port 3333.
-You can specify a different port using the `-port` flag:

 ```shell
 ./go-pprof serve-http -port 9090
 ```